qqself/qqself/www/content/_index.md

 <br>

 There are a lot of amazing books about how to achieve mastery, interviews with top masters, and papers about long-term motivation.
-Based on them, we've created a learning system and an app to give you the tools to support your lifetime journey.
+Based on them, we've created a mastering system and an app to give you the tools to support your lifetime journey.

 <br>
 <hr>